JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_3.md

 4\.
 With this (hymn), ‘I loosen thee by sacrificial food, that thou mayst live’ (Rig-veda X, 161).

 5\.
-If he has seen a bad dream, he should worship the sun with the two verses, ‘To-day, god Savit_ri_’ (Rig-veda V, 82, 4, 5), and with the five verses, ‘What bad dreams there are among the cows’ (Rig-veda VIII, 47, 14 seqq.),
+If he has seen a bad dream, he should worship the sun with the two verses, ‘To-day, god Savit<i>ri</i>’ (Rig-veda V, 82, 4, 5), and with the five verses, ‘What bad dreams there are among the cows’ (Rig-veda VIII, 47, 14 seqq.),

 6\.
 Or with (the verse), ‘Whosoever, O king, be it a companion or a friend’ (Rig-veda II, 28, 10).